Copyright © Cay S. Horstmann 2010, 2012

 What is your get method?

-7. Now consider the cases where n is < 0 or ≥ the length of the list.
+n is < 0 or ≥ the length of the list.
 In those cases, your method should throw an IndexOutOfBoundsException.
 Write two JUnit tests for this, one with n < 0 and one with n ≥ the length of the list.
 You want to specify that in these cases, the exception is expected.
 Read through the documentation of the Test annotation to see how to do this.

 What are your test cases?

-10. Let's move on to the case where n is larger than the linked list.
+n < 0 to the get method.
+Re-run the unit test.
+How do you know you are making progress?n is larger than the linked list.
 There is no method for getting the length, so you need to diagnose this in some other way.
-How?
+How?get method? add method for your LinkedList class.
+Start again with a dummy:

 public void add(int n, Object x)